tukasa0001/TownOfHost/README-EN.md

 Decision : -<br>
 Victory Conditions : Alive at the end of the game. (other than task completion)<br>

-Two of all players will be cast.
-(Duplicate to other positions) <br>
-If a position with a crew camp task becomes a lover, the task will disappear. <br>
+The Lovers are additionally assigned to two of all players. <br>
+Crewmate Lover has no tasks. <br>
-There is a heart symbol after each other's name. <br>
+There is a "Heart" sign next to each other's player name. <br>
-If one dies, the other will die afterwards. <br>
+If one Lover dies, the other Lover suicides. <br>
-If the lover dies in the vote, the other will also die and become an unreportable corpse. <br>

-Example of overlapping job titles: <br>
+Example of overlapping Roles: <br>
-・ Terrorist lover: If you have a task and die after completing the task, you will win as a terrorist. <br>
+・ Terrorist Lover: You have tasks and If you die after completing the task, you will win as a terrorist. <br>
-・ Mad Snitch Lover: Have a task, and if you complete the task, you can see the Impostor. <br>
+・ MadSnitch Lover: You have tasks, and you can see the Impostor after completing the task. <br>
-・ Snitch lover: No task, Impostor remains unknown. <br>
+・ Snitch Lover: No tasks, Impostor remains unknown. <br>
 ・ Sheriff Lover: You can kill Impostors as usual.
-Whether or not you can kill depends on the position of the duplicate source.
-(Impostor lover can be killed.
-Crewmate lover cannot be killed) <br>
+Whether or not you can kill depends on Roles and Options.
+(Impostor Lover can be killed.
+Crewmate Lover cannot be killed) <br>
-・ Opportunist lover: Win if you survive. <br>
+・ Opportunist Lover: Win if you survive. <br>
-・ Jester Lover: If Jester Lover is banished, you will win as Jester.
-If the lover is banished by voting, Jester's lover is defeated. <br>
+・ Jester Lover: If you are voted out, you will win as Jester.
+If the other Lover is voted out, you are defeated. <br>
-・ Bait lover: When the lover is killed and the bait lover dies afterwards, the lover immediately reports the bait lover. <br>
+・ Bait Lover: When the other Lover is killed and you die afterwards, the other Lover immediately reports you. <br>

 ## SabotageTimeControl

-The time limit for some sabotage can be changed.
+The time limit for some sabotage can be modified.

 | Game Options              |
 | ------------------------- |